-DURSUANT TO THE STATUTES IN SUCH cases made and provided, notice is hereby given that an application will be made to the Supreme Court of the State of New York, at a Special Term of said court, to be held at Chambers thereof in the County Court-house, in the City of New York, on Thursday, the 4th day of April, 1889, at the opening of court on that day, or as soon thereafter as counsel can be heard thereon, for the appointment of Commissioners of Estimate and Assessment in the above-entitled matter.
+PURSUANT TO THE STATUTES IN SUCH cases made and provided, notice is hereby given that an application will be made to the Supreme Court of the State of New York, at a Special Term of said court, to be held at Chambers thereof in the County Court-house, in the City of New York, on Thursday, the 4th day of April, 1889, at the opening of court on that day, or as soon thereafter as counsel can be heard thereon, for the appointment of Commissioners of Estimate and Assessment in the above-entitled matter.
 The nature and extent of the improvement hereby intended is the acquisition of title, in the name and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, for the use of the public, to all the lands and premises, with the buildings thereon and the appurtenances thereto belonging, required for the opening of a certain street or avenue known as Bristow street, extending from Stebbins avenue to Boston road, in the Twenty-third Ward of the City of New York, as the same has been heretofore laid out and designated as a first-class street or road by the Department of Public Parks, being the following described lots, pieces or parcels of land, viz.:

-Beginning at a point distant 6,391.86 feet north of the eastern prolongation of the southern line of West One Hundred and Fifty-fifth street, measured at right angles to the same from a point 11,725,67 feet east of the intersection of the southern line of West One Hundred and Fifty-fifth street, measured at right angles to the same from a point 11,725,67 feet cast of the intersection of the southern line of Tenth avenue, 15th Thence northerly on a line forming an angle of 36-33 is;7 to the left with a line parallel to Tenth avenue, 15th Thence southwesterly along the southern line of Boston road for 65-78 feet.
+Beginning at a point distant 6,391.86 feet north of the eastern prolongation of the southern line of West One Hundred and Fifty-fifth street, measured at right angles to the same from a point 11,725,67 feet cast of the intersection of the southern line of West One Hundred and Fifty-fifth street, measured at right angles to the same from a point 11,725,67 feet cast of the intersection of the southern line of Tenth avenue.

+18t.
+Thence northerly on a line forming an angle of 33 '33' '51' to the left with a line parallel to Tenth avenue, through the point of beginning, for 1,039.47 feet to the southern line of Boston road.

+2d.
+Thence southwesterly along the southern line of Boston road for 65,78 feet.

 3d.
-Thence southwesterly along the southern line of Boston road for 65-78 feet.

-3d.
-Thence northeasterly, deflecting 130° 38' 57" to the left, for 0.27 feet.
+Thence southwesterly, deflecting 139° 38' 57" to the left, for 0.27 feet.